-Effanbee was founded ca. 1910 in NY city.
+Effanbee was founded ca. 1910 in NY city and the company started producing Effanbee dolls in 1912.
 The name stands for the company founders Bernard Fleischaker and Hugo Baum, hence F & B. The firm became well known for being the first doll company to made Patsy, a realistically proportioned doll.
 The Effanbee Company made hard rubber, composition, cloth, vinly and hard plastic dolls.

 Effanbee's most famous, iconic doll was 'Patsy', in 1927 designed by Bernard Lipfert.
 Patsy depicted a 3-year-old girl with a trendy bob hair cut.
 Later other Effanbee dolls were introduced as Patsy's friends and also a boyfriend named 'Skippy'.
 Did you know that Patsy had her own fan club, with over 275,000 members?